butterygg/lp_analysis/lp report.md

 - Contributes additional negative returns averaging -5.01% per period

 # LP Return Distribution
-- Important: Take note of the mean and median total returns in the below reports
 - This corresponds to the % return you can expect to make by depositing liquidity into these pools.

+## Important Notes
+- **Take note of the mean and median total returns in the below reports**
-Does not include liquidity incentives provided via merkl.
+- **The below returns do not include liquidity incentives provided via merkl.**

 ## Aggregated Portfolio Performance
 (corresponds to making an initial equal deposit into each pool)